-We, KeyedIn Solutions Limited and KeyedIn Solutions Inc (KeyedIn, also referred to as we, us our in this document), are committed to protecting and respecting your privacy.
+We, KeyedIn Solutions Limited, KeyedIn Solutions Inc. and KeyedIn Solutions Holdings Inc. (KeyedIn, also referred to as we, us, our in this document), are committed to protecting and respecting your privacy.
 For the purposes of this policy ‘you’ are our customers or individuals who supply personal information to us in order to communicate with us.

 - when you communicate with us by email or telephone;